MarcelloZanghieri2/collision_avoidance_ultrasound_dataset/README.md

 # Ultrasoud Dataset for Collision Avoidance in Industrial Machinery

-This repository contains the dataset realized for the academic paper M. Zanghieri *et al*., “An Extreme-Edge TCN-Based Low-Latency Collision-Avoidance Safety System for Industrial Machinery” [[1]](#1).
+This repository contains the dataset realized for the academic paper M. Zanghieri *et al*., “An extreme-edge TCN-based low-latency collision-avoidance safety system for industrial machinery” [[1]](#1).

 We also publish the [source code](https://github.com/MarcelloZanghieri2/edge_tcn_collision_avoidance/tree/main) developed for this work.